Chanoian/cloud-native-bootcamp-iks-full/lab-sysdig-02.md

-# Lab: Using Sysdig for Kubernetes Service Monitoring
+# Lab: Using Sysdig for Kubernetes Service Monitoring @DOM FEEL FREE TO ADOPT AS NEEDED

 ## Prerequisites